 Reviewed by Tudor Rickards

 From time to time, a book for reviewing produces the response “Yes.
 That’s how it was for me too!”
 For me, this is one such book.
 It describes in rich detail and analysis a case study of the processes of innovative new product development.
+The environment of research and development (R&D) is beautifully captured.

 See the call for papers here [PDF].
 Here is the journal website: Valuation Studies.
 H/t CHARISMA.
 How is this related to the social study of entrepreneurship?
 Entrepreneurs engage in a variety of valuation practices through the entire life cycle of a start-up, from evaluating the various elements they acquire for creating new combinations to valuing the firm when the owners exit their investment.
 Valuation happens every time entrepreneurs engage with markets.